Monday 5 May 1941

 I have, an indisputable right of priority ...the profits that I have received from my creations since the foundation of this business ...are disproportionate ...[and] you can help to repair in part the prejudices I have suffered in the course of these seventeen years.The Germans, of course, are not averse to helping out a fellow "Aryan" against some Jews who have fled (for very good reason).
 They discover, however, that the Wertheimer brothers have assigned their controlling rights in Parfums Chanel to a "front," Christian businessman and industrialist Felix Amiot.
 This tactic, fairly common during the Occupation, foils Coco's plan.

 |Coco Chanel with Adolf Hitler.|

 Ultimately, the parties reach a settlement which makes Coco a very rich woman for a very unlikely reason: the brand depends in part on her image.
 The Wertheimer brothers reason that if it is revealed that Coco consorted with German officers during the Occupation, the entire business could be ruined.
+Basically, she extorts them by threatening to ruin herself.
 So, while they are on solid legal grounds in retaining ownership, they give Coco a generous portion of their profits essentially to keep her quiet and remain a positive image for the brand.